 - So Proud of You: Wash tells this to the Reds before the attack on Crash Site Alpha.
 Although he doesn't say it verbatim later, his voice definitely has pride in it when the Reds and Blues manage to send out their message using the Communication Temple and Wash claims he never doubted them for a second.

-- Stealth Insult: When Locus claims that Maine's actions should have been influenced by his orders and nothing else, the Counselor responds that such a mentality would have only made him a slave, indirectly calling Locus one as well.
+- Stealth Insult: When Locus claims that Maine's actions should have been influenced by blindly following his orders and nothing else, the Counselor responds that such a mentality would only have made him feel like a slave, indirectly calling Locus one as well.

 - Taking You with Me: Once his crimes are revealed, Malcolm Hargove decides to take his ship to Chorus and kill as many people as possible with an army of MANTISes in retaliation for the Reds and Blues thwarting his plans.